EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.sysrem

-Apply the Tamuz et al. sysrem decomposition to a matrix of residuals Package: timeseries Description: Given a matrix of residuals (R_ij), of star i in image j, iteratively decompose the matrix by minimizing
+Apply the Tamuz et al. sysrem decomposition to a matrix of residuals Package: timeseries Description: Given a matrix of residuals (R_ij), of star i in image j, iteratively decompose the matrix by minimizing R'_ij = R_ij - C_i*A_j.
+The C and A vectors are free